o3de/o3de.org/content/docs/user-guide/profiling/cpu_profiling/_index.md

 - The budget name will be visible next to the event name.
 - Events from the same budget group will share the same color in the external profiler application.

-Given that the sampled events won't have these additional informations, they will stand out in the capture and provide context about the surrounding area.
+Given that the sampled events won't have these additional informations, your markers will stand out in the capture and provide context about the surrounding area.

 ## Using the Built-in profiler (All platforms)